spase-group/resource-tools-node/README.md

 **spase-doi-ref** : Extract reference information for a DOI request from a SPASE resource description.

+**spase-doi-request** : Extract information from a SPASE resource description and generate a DataCite formated DOI request that can be submitted through EZID web service API.

 **spase-list-elem** : List an element value in an XML document.

 **spase-restamp** : Update the <ReleaseDate> to the current data and time.